ry05/ry05.github.io/aboutme.md

 ### What is Data Science to me?

 The reason why I want to be a data scientist is because *I want to generate value for society in **any way** that's possible*.
 And, Data Science precisely would help me do that.
-I also created a definition of Data Science(Academia, please don't frown upon me) to keep me motivated throughout this journey, so that *I would never forget the purpose with which I have embarked on this journey*
+I also created a definition of Data Science(Academia, please don't frown upon me) to keep me motivated throughout this journey, so that *I would never forget the purpose with which I have embarked on this journey.*

 > Data Science to me, is the most far-reaching and mercurial of all disciplines ever created, cutting across multiple disciplines and providing people with a chance to make a difference in their respective fields by understanding uninspiring text and numbers(what we call data).